 Don’t let people live in your head, rent-free.

-And that includes keeping grudge.
+And that includes keeping a grudge.
 I understand if you’ve cut people off and don’t want to have anything to do with them anymore.

 But don’t spend your days thinking about them or staying unhappy about how they hurt you.